pypa/gh-action-pypi-publish/README.md

 ```

 > [!NOTE]
-> Instead of using branch pointers, like `unstable/v1`, pin versions of Actions
+> Pro tip: instead of using branch pointers, like `unstable/v1`, pin versions of
-> that you use to tagged versions or sha1 commit identifiers.
+> Actions that you use to tagged versions or sha1 commit identifiers.
 > This will make your workflows more secure and better reproducible, saving you
 > from sudden and unpleasant surprises.